geojeff/kivy-statecharts/docs/index.rst

    Statechart diagram for BallsApp

+As you can see in the diagram, the 'speed_up' and 'slow_down' events are ``broadcast actions`` -- they apply to multiple states concurrently.

 The combination of velocity adjustments in the enter_state() method for each moving ball state, and the adjustments made in the speed_up() and slow_down() methods, forms an algorithm for this app, giving an interesting effect, with